Facts about Jennifer O'Neill

 Raised in Connecticut and New York City, Jennifer O’Neill studied acting and worked as a model while still in her teens.
 Soon after going to Hollywood she landed a small role as the object of a smitten teenager’s desire in the movie Summer of ’42.
 The movie was a surprise success and O’Neill was briefly a big star.
 She has since worked steadily in the movies and television, but rarely in high-profile roles; she is probably recognized more for her long run as a Cover Girl representative.

 Her rollercoaster off-screen life has included nine marriages (to eight husbands) and a self-inflicted gunshot wound to the abdomen (1983).
-In the late 1980s she became a devout Christian and has since toured the nation and appeared on television on behalf of non-profit organizations, including Jennifer O’Neill Ministries.
+In the late 1980s she became a devout Christian and has since toured the nation and appeared on television on behalf of anti-abortion groups and other Christian organizations, including Jennifer O’Neill Ministries.